lisushka/secure-ec2/Part1/README.md

     ![ACL rules](images/9-lockdown.png)

 1. Go to 'Route tables' in the VPC sidebar, and have a look at how the ingress and egress rules are configured.
-We'll come back to this in Part 2.
+This will be covered in the advanced labs.

     ![Route tables](images/10-routetables.png)